-- Be clear on the child protection and safeguarding procedures. - Know what to do if they have a concern and that this information is shared immediately. - Give the highest priority to the safety and welfare of players.

-• Recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people

-- Undertake the required mandatory safeguarding training and attend updates as directed. - Ensure they understand the mandatory duty to report cases of female genital mutilation.

-• Ensure they are aware of the requirements detailed in "Keeping Children Safe in Education (September 2020) Part One: Safeguarding Information for all Staff".
+- Be clear on the child protection and safeguarding procedures. - Know what to do if they have a concern and that this information is shared immediately. - Give the highest priority to the safety and welfare of students. - Recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people. - Undertake the required mandatory safeguarding training and attend updates as directed. - Ensure they understand the mandatory duty to report cases of female genital mutilation. - Ensure they are aware of the requirements detailed in "Keeping Children Safe in Education (September 2020) Part One: Safeguarding Information for all Staff".

-4.3 Responsibility for players who are 'Looked After Children'
+4.4 Responsibility for College students who are 'Looked After Children'

 Any child who is subject to a care order or who is accommodated by the local authority is classed as a 'Looked after Child.'
-All looked after children should have a Personal Education Plan and County Academy will work closely with staff from the EFL to support the implementation of these plans through pre-entry advice and guidance, support during the application and enrolment process, on course support and through monitoring and evaluation.
-The monitoring of Looked after Children is the responsibility of the Designated Safeguarding Lead.
+All looked after children should have a Personal Education Plan and Stockport County Football Education will work closely with staff from the TCG to support the implementation of these plans through pre-entry advice and guidance, support during the application and enrolment process, on course support and through monitoring and evaluation.
+The monitoring of Looked after Children is the responsibility of the Programme Leader.